ToffertheCreator/simple-chatbot/README.md

 # Simple Chatbot
 This project implements a chatbot that provides weather information and performs web searches based on user queries.
 It uses web scraping to gather content, summarizes it, and presents relevant details.
-The chatbot also includes source citations.

 ## Features
 1. Weather Query:
 The chatbot fetches real-time weather data based on user-provided locations using the python-weather library.
 This library depends on wttr.in, which in turn uses data from the World Weather Online API.
 It returns information like temperature, chances of raining, and sunlight hours.